 I am an Associate Senior Lecturer (Associate Professor) at the Department of Peace and Conflict Research at Uppsala University in Sweden.
 My research focuses on the dynamics of violence and governance in civil war, electoral violence, and postwar violence in sub-Saharan Africa, notably Côte d’Ivoire.
 I received my PhD in 2021 for my dissertation “Guns and Governance: Local Elites and Rebel Governance in Côte d’Ivoire”.
 In 2020, the Conflict Research Society awarded me with the Cedric Smith Prize for the best article in peace and conflict research by a PhD student.
-My research has been published in journals such as American Political Science Review, Journal of Peace Research, International Studies Review, European Journal of International Relations, Terrorism & Political Violence, and African Affairs.
+My research has been published in journals such as American Political Science Review, Journal of Peace Research, International Studies Review, Comparative Political Studies, European Journal of International Relations, Terrorism & Political Violence, and African Affairs.

 Some of my recent op-eds featured in Political Violence @ a Glance, Democracy in Africa, and Global Bar Magazine.